-EWU Students who are participating in an internship, practicum, clinical, field study, or similar activity may be required to purchase Professional Liability insurance.
+EWU students who are participating in an internship, practicum, clinical, field study, or similar activity may be required to have Professional Liability insurance.
+This insurance helps ensure that students are protected against liability claims that may arise out of their internship activities.

 Insurance Terms and Coverage Limits